renatolinsdigital/python-quickstart/README.md

 Ps.
 For a deeper understanding in string manipulation, consider exploring the Python Language Reference, which provides detailed insights into the language's specifications.

-### 11. Common methods for processing iterables
+---

+### 11. Processing Iterables with .map() and .filter()

-Python provides powerful tools like `map()`, `filter()`, and `reduce()` for processing iterables efficiently.
+Python provides powerful tools like `map()`, `filter()` (as well as many others) for processing iterables efficiently.
 These methods align with functional programming principles, promoting clarity, immutability, and composability in code.
 Benefits are:

 * Clarity: Expressive operations like mapping and filtering make code easier to understand.
 * Immutability: Working with immutable data structures reduces bugs and simplifies debugging.